-4.8.
+4.6.
 Installation of the Power Supply

-The router can be powered with an external source supplying between $12 V{DC}$ and $48 V{DC}$.
-It must be used with a certified (CE or equivalent) power supply, which must have a limited and SELV circuit output.
+The router can be powered with an external source supplying between $12 V{DC}$ and $48 V{DC}$ .
+It is to be used with a certified (CE or equivalent) power supply, which must have a limited and SELV circuit output.
 The router is now ready for getting engaged.